Suitability Guidelines

 For all replacements, tangible and significant benefit to the applicant must be proven.

-• Surrender Charges above 5% will require further review and additional forms including but not limited to:
+Combined Surrender and MVA Charges above 5% will require further review, and additional forms including but not limited to:

 Factors to be considered: